-The Flinders University Faculty Scholar initiative has been designed to contribute to a distributive leadership model and to encourage development and innovation in learning and teaching across the University.
+The Flinders University Faculty Teaching and Learning Scholar initiative has been designed to contribute to a distributive leadership model and to encourage development and innovation in learning and teaching across the University.
 It also supports continuing professional development in learning and teaching in faculties.

 Taking a leadership role in learning and teaching as a Scholar for 1 year contributes to the enhancement of learning and teaching within the University and the quality of the student experience.